Selective mutism affects about 1 in 140 children; that's two children in most

 What is Selective Mutism?

 Selective mutism is often misunderstood as shyness or refusal to talk.
-Children with selective mutism are not choosing not to talk - they want to talk but are literally unable to do so in certain situations.
+In fact, children with selective mutism are not choosing not to talk - they want to talk, but are literally unable to do so in certain situations.
 The expectation to talk triggers a freeze reaction that prevents the words from coming out.
-Sometimes body movements are also affected (e.g. pointing, handling objects, walking, running).
+Non-verbal communication and body movements may also be affected (e.g. facial expression, pointing, handling objects, walking).

-If a child has been talking minimally or not at all in certain situations for over a month (two months in a new setting), despite talking freely in other situations, they can be described as having selective mutism and they require support.
+If a child has been talking minimally or not at all in certain situations for over a month (or two months in a new setting), despite talking freely in other situations, they may have selective mutism and require support to overcome it.

 Selective Mutism Services